Bumthang or Jakar valley (alt. 2600m-4500m / 8530ft-14765ft)

 9. Membartsho – The Burning Lake:

-Mebartsho is about 30 minutes by car from Chamkhar and is considered to be of immense religious significance drawing in pilgrims from near and far by the hordes.
+Mebar Tsho is about 30 minutes by car from Bumthang town.
+It is considered to be of immense religious significance drawing in pilgrims from near and far by the hordes.
 The importance of the lake is obvious for visitors by the line of prayer flags and clay offerings found in everywhere along openings in rocks.

 10. Wangdichholing Palace:

-Wangdichholing palace was built in 1857 on the site of a battle camp of the Penlop of Trongsa – Jigme Namgyal.
+This palace was built in 1857 on the site of a battle camp of the Penlop (Governor) of Trongsa, Jigme Namgyal.
 It was the first palace in Bhutan that was not designed primarily as a fortress.
-The son of Jigme Namgyal, also the First king of Bhutan, Sir Ugyen Wangchuck, was born here and chose it as his principal residence.
+The son of Jigme Namgyal, also First King of Bhutan, Sir Ugyen Wangchuck was born here and chose it as his principal residence.
 Wangdichholing palace was also for a time the home of the Third King, before he moved the royal court to Punakha in 1952.

 11. Swiss Farm:

-Established by Fritz Maurer, one of the first Swiss to work in Bhutan, the Swiss Farm is a development project that is now run by his son.
-The project introduced brewing, farming machinery and fuel-efficient, smokeless wood stoves to the valley, as well as its first tourist guesthouse.
-The milk from large Jersey cattle is used in Bhutan’s only commercial cheese factory and Bhutan’s native beer, Red Panda, is brewed here.
+It was established by Fritz Maurer, one of the first Swiss to work in Bhutan.
+The Swiss Farm is a development project that is now run by his son.
+The project introduced farming machinery and fuel-efficient, smokeless wood stoves to the valley, as well as its first tourist guesthouse.
+The milk from large Jersey cattle is used in Bhutan’s only commercial cheese factory and Red Panda, Bhutan’s native beer is brewed here.

-The family that owns Ogyen (or Ugyen) Chholing has turned the complex into a museum to preserve its legacy and provide a place for religious studies, research and solitude.
-The fascinating and well-captioned exhibits offer real insights into the lifestyle of a Bhutanese noble family.
+The family that owns Ogen (or Ugyen) Chholing has turned the complex into a museum to preserve its legacy.
+This palace provides a place for religious studies, research and solitude.
+The fascinating and well captioned exhibits offer real insights into the lifestyle of a Bhutanese noble family.